Asus ZenFone 5Z, ZenFone Max Pro M2, More Get Discounts on Flipkart

 Flipkart is offering a wide range of Asus smartphones with discounts as part of the Asus OMG Days sale.
 The smartphones up for grabs in the Asus OMG Days sale on Flipkart include the flagship Asus ZenFone 5Z, Asus ZenFone Max Pro M2, Asus ZenFone Max Pro M1, and the entry-level Asus ZenFone Lite L1 among others.
-The Asus OMG Days sale is now live on Flipkart and will go on through April 18.
+The Asus OMG Days sale is now live on Flipkart and will continue through April 18.
 In addition to temporary price cuts, no-cost EMI plans and mobile protection plans at discounted price points are also on the table.
+Read on to find all the major deals and offers available as a part of Asus OMG Days sale.

 Starting with the high-end Asus ZenFone 5Z (Review), all three storage variants of the device will be available with discounts worth Rs.
 3,000 on their recently revised market value after a price cut last month.
 The 6GB+64GB variant of the Asus ZenFone 5Z is available at just Rs.
 21,999, however, it appears that this variant has gone out of stock.
 The Asus ZenFone 5Z's 6GB+128GB variant can currently be purchased at Rs.
 24,999, while the top-end 8GB+256GB variant can be had at Rs.
 28,999.